 “They are just new races.
 What benefit would that do for me?”

-A light smile escaped Zero’s lips and he had to quickly reign it in.
+A light smile escaped Zero’s lips, and he had to reign it in quickly.
 “I’ll give you the third access pass to the secret files only if you are willing to work hand in hand with me.”

 Zero nodded.
-In actuality, they was one more access level above the third pass.
+In actuality, they were one more access level above the third pass.
 It was the Forbidden files that not even he could just waltz in and look at.
-He still hadn’t found a way into that locked room and even Garrett did not know what was beyond the locked doors.
-Only rumors about the Forbidden files floated among the Lunar Rabbit’s.
+He still hadn’t found a way into that locked room, and even Garrett did not know what was beyond the locked doors.
+Only rumors about the Forbidden files floated among the Lunar Rabbits.